davecan/training/README.md

+# Objective

+Provide baseline secure coding training to a group consisting of a mix of backgrounds and languages.
+Examples based around the Java secure coding guidelines and drawing from other languages/experiences as the instructor sees fit based on class needs.

 # Security Concepts Overview

 - CIA
 - IAAA

 - Defense in Depth (overlapping / compensating controls)

 - CWE -> CVE
   - this course focuses on preventing CWEs